AliShahSafdari/bookstore/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project just give it a star ⭐️ .
+If you like this project just give it a star ⭐️.

-Everybody is welcome to suggest changes in BookStore project .
+Everybody is welcome to suggest changes to the BookStore project.

-In order to do it, fork this repository, create a new branch and open a Pull Request from your branch
+In order to do it, fork this repository, create a new branch, and open a Pull Request from your branch

 <p align="right">(<a href="#readme-top">back to top</a>)</p>